 The WRSR command allows the user to select certain write protection features by writing a byte to the Status Register.
 Prior to issuing a WRSR command, the /WP pin must be high or inactive.
-Note that on the FM25L16B, /WP only prevents writing to the Status Register, not the memory array.
+Note that on the FM25CL64B, /WP only prevents writing to the Status Register, not the memory array.
 Prior to sending the WRSR command, the user must send a WREN command to enable writes.
 Note that executing a WRSR command is a write operation and therefore clears the Write Enable Latch.
-The bus configuration of RDSR and WRSR are shown below.